soarbear/Machine_Learning/README.md

   - **Description:** Calculate conditional probability by Bayes formula.

-  - **Example:** Discriminate whether a vocalulary list is abusive one or not.
+  - **Example:** Discriminate whether a vocalulary list is an abusive one or not.

   ![alt text](https://github.com/soarbear/Machine_Learning/blob/master/bayes/bayes_result.jpg)